The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: The minimum level of laser energy required to fragment a given pigment effectively.

-See also: Fluence, Absorption coefficient, Parameter adjustment.
+See also: Fluence, Absorption coefficient, Parameter adaptation.

 Spot size